drezell47/yard2/README.md

 # Yet Another Randomizer for Dominion
-[YARD](https://dominion.sparkly.studio/) is a simple web app for picking out which Dominion expansions to play.
+[YARD](https://dominion.sparkly.studio/) is a simple web app for picking out which Dominion sets to play.

 ### Technologies
 YARD is a lightweight, frontend-only, Single Page Application.